What Did Your Father Do During the War?

 As I listened to their conversation, I began to form a picture of my Dad’s war-time activities.
 He spent part of his time supervising the process from the elevated cat-walks, looking for tattle-tale leaks, knowing if he found one, there would only be a few seconds to evacuate the area, before the room became the nearest thing to hell on earth.

-He often dropped to the floor to help open a cell when it was time to move the molten magnesium from the processing ovens to the cooling rooms, knowing how easily it could explode into a 5000 degree inferno of metallic plasma.
+He often dropped to the floor to help open a cell when it was time to move the molten magnesium from the processing ovens to the cooling rooms, knowing how easily it could explode into an inferno of metallic plasma.

 A leak, an overflow, or a mis-pour of the metal was called a scald.
 And sometimes a man lost a hand or an arm.
 An explosion and the resulting fire was a bad scald . . . and it usually meant somebody died.

 Lelon drew a deep breath.
 “I remember how a lot of the guys would sit in their cars before the start of a shift, and when they thought no one was looking, take a swig from a pint of whiskey.”

 “Some of them emptied the bottle,” my dad added.
 “Probably trying to get through one more day.”